Benjamin C. Mullins

 Ben’s practice focuses on zoning and land use, where he regularly guides clients through the various legislative and administrative approvals necessary for the development and use of their property.
 He is currently an adjunct professor at the University of Tennessee College of Law where he teaches Zoning and Land Use.
 He also maintains a practice in the areas of personal injury, general civil litigation, insurance defense, products liability defense, construction litigation and business litigation.
 He has represented hundreds of clients at every level of state court, from General Sessions Court to the Tennessee Supreme Court, and also in the U.S. District Court for the Eastern District of Tennessee.
 He is also licensed to practice in the courts of the Commonwealth of Virginia.
-Ben also serves as the President and legal counsel to the Oak Grove Homeschool Cooperative, was a past President of their Board of Directors, and regularly represents parents regarding homeschooling issues in Tennessee.
+Ben serves as legal counsel to the Oak Grove Homeschool Cooperative, was a past President of their Board of Directors, and regularly represents parents regarding homeschooling issues in Tennessee.

 While spending time with his wife and children is paramount when he is away from the office, he also enjoys martial arts, something he has studied for over 30 years.
 He is currently studying Kendo with his son, and he also enjoys camping and clay-shooting.
 An avid film buff, Ben’s favorite genres are Spaghetti Westerns and Japanese Chambara films.

 - B.A.
 Clinch Valley College of the University of Virginia, 1997 (Magna Cum Laude)